sylhare/sylhare.github.io/_posts/2020/2020-04-01-Riding-docker-like-a-cowboy.md

 ### Alpine

 Those have the `-alpine` on them.
-They are light distribution of Unix.
+It is a light distribution of Unix that's security oriented.
+It is small and might not have all the packages you need.
 You use `apk` to add package like:

 ```dockerfile